AP (Advanced Placement) Exams and courses offer academically motivated students the opportunity to earn college credit in high school.

 Registration

 We suggest that you begin your search for a testing center by contacting public schools and large private schools in your region.
 Survey the AP courses being offered to determine which schools to contact.
-Private schools tend to be more open to homeschooling students.
-Just as with the PSAT, some states’ laws require that the public schools allow homeschooled students to take AP Exams, while others do not.
+Private schools tend to be more open to homeschool students.
+Just as with the PSAT, some states’ laws require that public schools allow homeschooled students to take AP Exams, while others do not.
 If you are an HSLDA member and a school will not accommodate your student, please contact us as early as possible for assistance.

 Test preparation

-AP (Advanced Placement) courses
+AP courses

 AP and Advanced Placement are official trademarks of the College Board.
 A course labeled AP or Advanced Placement indicates that its content and syllabus have been approved by the College Board as meeting AP standards.
 Be aware that when a curriculum provider uses the phrase AP equivalent, the course cannot be designated AP on your student’s transcript.
 When listing courses on the high school transcript, include AP in the titles of College Board-approved courses only.